tableau/hyper-db/website/docs/sql/external/location.md

 * `https://account.dfs.core.windows.net/container/...`
 * `https://account.blob.core.windows.net/container/...`

+Hyper also allows you to enter the non-SSL version of the URLs (`http://` and `abfs://`), however it will always establish SSL encrypted connections.

 Hyper's Azure support is highly optimized by using techniques such as concurrent requests, request hedging and prefetching.
 For maximum performance, ensure that you have a high network bandwidth to Azure Blob Storage, e.g. by running HyperAPI directly